queens-satellite-team/documentation/obc/blinkProgram.md

 ![Cap7](https://user-images.githubusercontent.com/60119461/94093713-e2a7a180-fdeb-11ea-8f67-f436b9db9658.PNG)

 HAL_GPIO_TogglePin() will be used to toggle the voltage from 0V to 3.3V and as a result turning the LED on and off.
 The GPIOx is essentially the family of the pin, and the GPIO_Pin is the specific pin in the family.
 For this function to work the pin must be the pin selected to be the GPIO_Output pin during the STM32 setup.
 For example, if I wanted to toggle the pin (29)-PB10 my function would look like this: HAL_GPIO_TogglePin(GPIOB, GPIO_PIN_10), where “B” is the family name and “10” is the specific pin in that family.
 If pin 29 was selected, the code in the example can be used verbatim.
-The general form for this would look like this HAL_GPIO_TogglePin(GPIO**”family”**, GPIO_PIN_**“Pin Number”**).
+The general form for this would look like this HAL_GPIO_TogglePin(GPIO”Family Name”, GPIO_PIN_“Pin Number”).

 ![Cap8](https://user-images.githubusercontent.com/60119461/94093714-e2a7a180-fdeb-11ea-90f9-ae439fa3eda4.PNG)